Moeflon/kiwicookie/README.md

 ### Multilingual
 The statements and warnings we already described in the previous paragraph are delivered in Dutch, English and a version that shows both languages.
 You can choose which language to display to your users in the config file.

+### Layout
+The default theme is 'Oreo', but you can also switch to 'clean'.
+If your theme setting is set to 'clean', you can directly edit the css and html inside the lang folder.
+We are currently making more themes, but if you want to make one for us, please send it as a pull request.
+Themes are located inside the 'themes' folder (found in 'script/lang').

 ## License
 This script uses the [Creative Commons Attribution-NonCommercial 3.0 Unported license](http://creativecommons.org/licenses/by-nc/3.0/legalcode).
 You can find an easy readable and clear explanation of the license [here](http://creativecommons.org/licenses/by-nc/3.0/).
 If you want to use this script for commercial purposes you can [contact us](mailto:info@lexerim.nl).